mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

    /* testing
       test */

-!!! attention The \*/ is not on a line of its own.
+.. attention:: The \*/ is not on a line of its own.

 .. code:: text

    /* comment */

-!!! attention The \*/ is not on a line of its own.
+.. attention:: The \*/ is not on a line of its own.

 Multiple Aliases
 ----------------